nhanb/old.hi.imnhan.com/content/posts/i-did-not-sign-that-stupid-petition.md

 ## What happened?

 Apparently someone used my RMIT student email address to sign some petition for disbanding the university's Student Council.
-Said petition was apparently started by the Ms. Trần Ngọc Tuệ Mẫn - Student Council's vice president.
+Said petition was apparently started by some Ms. Trần Ngọc Tuệ Mẫn - Student Council's vice president.
 Well... yay for free speech, I guess?
 Anyway, my name was really among the signers list: